 Motor protection features and auxiliary wiring

 The motor protection designation means the ETU350M release includes phase failure detection — critical for preventing single-phasing damage on a motor load.
-It ships with an undervoltage release (UVR) built in, plus two auxiliary switches and a separate trip alarm switch (HQ configuration).
 That gives you a dedicated signal for remote status and a separate alarm contact for the trip event, so you don't have to steal an auxiliary for the alarm.
 The basic switch assembly is order code 3VA2325-7MN32-0AA0; the integrated auxiliary trip module is 3VA9608-0BB11 — useful if you're stocking spares at the component level.